Equipment Equipment — How Long Do Pool Cleaners Last? Lifespan by Type

 Quick Answer

-Pool cleaners typically last 2-8 years depending on type.
-Robotic cleaners have the longest lifespan at 5-8 years, pressure cleaners last 4-6 years, and suction cleaners last 2-4 years with proper maintenance.
+Pool cleaners typically last 3-8 years depending on type.
+Robotic cleaners generally last 3-8 years (most averaging 5-7 years, with high-end units reaching 10+), pressure cleaners last 3-5 years, and suction cleaners last 4-7 years with proper maintenance.

 Pool Cleaner Lifespan by Type

-Robotic cleaners offer the longest lifespan because they operate independently with their own filtration system and motors.
-Premium models like Dolphin Nautilus or Hayward TigerShark can last up to 8 years with proper care.
+Robotic cleaners offer a strong lifespan range because they operate independently with their own filtration system and motors.
+Premium models like the Dolphin Premier or Dolphin Escape can last toward the upper end of this range with proper care, and high-end or commercial units are reported to last 10 or more years.
 These units contain sophisticated electronics and pumps that are sealed from pool water, protecting critical components.

 Key factors affecting robotic cleaner longevity include:

-Pressure cleaners like Polaris 280 or Pentair Racer typically last 4-6 years.
+Pressure cleaners like the Pentair 3600 typically last 3-5 years.
 These cleaners use your pool's return water pressure to operate, making them less complex than robotics but more demanding on your pool's circulation system.
 The dedicated booster pump (if required) often needs replacement after 3-4 years of operation.

 Common wear points include:

-Suction cleaners have the shortest lifespan at 2-4 years due to their direct exposure to debris and constant suction stress.
-Models like Hayward Navigator or Pentair Kreepy Krauly are relatively inexpensive but require more frequent replacement of moving parts.
+Suction cleaners are mechanically simple and can last 4-7 years with routine care.
+Models like the Hayward AquaNaut 400 or Pentair Kreepy Krauly are relatively inexpensive but require more frequent replacement of moving parts.

 Primary failure points: